lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 To get started you will need
 * [Metadata](./metadata.md) file
 * Tissue to perform the analysis on (i.e. Blood)
-* Junction files generated during STAR alignment (here they have been filtered for junctions with at least 10 reads uniquely spanning)
+* Junction files generated during STAR alignment (filtered for junctions with at least 10 reads uniquely spanning)

 ### 2.6.2 Generating junction ratios